fwojcik/smhasher3/README.md

 The major differences from rurban's fork are:
 - Fix several critical bugs
+- Several new tests and test methods added
 - Significant performance increases
 - Report on p-values for almost all tests
 - Better statistical foundations for some tests